edgarjoel18/Vidlio-Movies/README.md

   • Focus on having a single source of truth within each component

 ### `Summary`
 Although the backend is 90% complete there is a few config files that need to be adjusted before hosting it on heroku.
 However, the frontend is fully implemented and I decided to use the most modern tecnologies for this project.
-This includes React for the frontend for its fimarility with HTML and Javascript and Express.js for the backend because it is easy to use and one of my favorites.
+This includes React for the frontend for its ease of use with HTML and Javascrip.
+Express.js was used for the backend because it is easy to use and one of my favorites.
 I decided to use more modern React features such as hooks and Context in my next project because I wanted to review a bit of React syntax before the common use of function components and useHooks.